neilpricetw/kubernetes-security-nodejs-mysql/securely-modified/README.md

-# Kubernetes Security Best Practice Recommendations
+# Kubernetes Securely Modified Simple NodeJS / MySQL Application Deployment Instructions

 This folder has a simple NodeJS / MySQL application running on Kubernetes which has multiple security modifications and is aligned to best practice and works as expected.